10x10 with Oregon Health & Science University

 The course is offered in two parts:

-2. A one-day in-person session held in conjunction with the AMIA 2014 Joint Translational Summits in San Francisco, CA on April 9, 2014.
-The in-person session will bring participants together to integrate the material, allow presentation of course projects, and meet the instructor as well as other students in person.
+2. A one-day in-person session held in conjunction with the AMIA 2014 Annual Symposium in Washington, DC on November 16, 2014.
+(Full meeting is November 15-19, 2014) The in-person session will bring participants together to integrate the material, allow presentation of course projects, and meet the instructor as well as other students in person.

 (NOTE: Participants wishing to take part in an in-person session at a different AMIA meeting are able to do so for up to one year after the end of the course.
-This includes the AMIA Annual Symposium 2014 in Washington, DC (November 15-19, 2014).
+This includes the AMIA Annual Symposium 2015 in San Francisco, CA (November 14-18, 2015).
 Those unable to attend an in-person session for hardship reasons are also allowed to opt out of attendance.
-All work in the Web-based component must be completed, however, by April 9, 2014).
+All work in the Web-based component must be completed, however, by July 23, 2014).